ZigEEEEE/urlbrute/README.md

 The code is designed to take full advantage of the hardware available as it has the ability to run in multi-threaded mode.

-The main wordlist can be edited in a standard text editor and is named "wordlist.txt".
+The main (default) wordlist can be edited in a standard text editor and is named "wordlist.txt".

-However, modifying the wordlist for multi-threaded mode is slightly more difficult as it contains seperate wordlists for each letter of the alphabet (eg. "wordlist - a.txt" for the letter a).

 ## Requirements:
 - requests (python module)